+-vltname The name of the vault.

+vault_name

--vltname The name of the vault. vault_name -vltreturn Set the return date to 0.
-Vault uses the latest expiration date of the date images on the volume as the return date.
-Exception: if the volume is a NetBackup catalog backup volume, set the date the volume should be recalled from off-site.
+-vltreturn date Set the return date to 0.
+Vault uses the latest expiration date of the images on the volume as the return date.
+Exception: if the volume is a NetBackup catalog backup volume, set the date the volume should be recalled from off-site

+recalled from off-site.